As a Weapon Engineer Officer you will be one of the Navy’s weapon, communication, sensor and combat management system experts.

 The scholarships are:

-- Salaried (Tangaroa) Scheme: Become an Officer in the Navy and be paid to study at the University of Auckland or the Auckland University of Technology on a ‘year for a year’ return of service basis.
+- Salary (Tangaroa) Scheme: Become an Officer in the Navy and be paid to study at the University of Auckland, Massey University (Albany Campus), or the Auckland University of Technology on a ‘year for a year’ return of service basis.
+There will also be an opportunity for one Tangaroa Scheme MEO per year to study naval architecture through the conjoint AUT and University of Tasmania maritime studies programme.

-- Bursary (Chatham) Scheme: Study at the university of your choice while the Navy pays your fees and a living allowance on a ‘year for a year’ return of service basis.
+- Bursary (Chatham) Scheme: Study at the university of your choice while the Navy covers your fees and a living allowance on a ‘year for a year’ return of service basis.

 - Graduate (Amakoura) Scheme: Study at the university of your choice and, on completion of your degree, you will have approximately a quarter of your course fees reimbursed annually for every year you serve for up to four years.
 No return of service incurred.